 Automated Machine Learning (AutoML) tackles the challenge of making machine learning more accessible by simplifying the intricate process of model development.
-With its applications spanning various industries, AutoML strives to enable those without specialized knowledge to utilize machine learning effectively.
+With its applications spanning various industries, AutoML solutions strive to enable those without specialized knowledge to utilize machine learning effectively.
 The article underscores the increasing importance and adoption of machine learning across different sectors through the use of Automated Machine Learning (AutoML).

 What is the main idea of AutoML?

 AutoML speeds up the creation and implementation of machine learning models.
 This efficiency not only saves time and resources but also allows experts to focus on more strategic and innovative aspects of their projects.
-The potential impact of AutoML is vast, as it can drive advancements across various industries, from healthcare and finance to retail and manufacturing, by enabling faster and more accurate decision-making processes.
-Ultimately, AutoML has the potential to transform how organizations leverage data, fostering innovation and improving outcomes on a global scale.
+The potential impact of AutoML solutions is vast, as it can drive advancements across various industries, from healthcare and finance to retail and manufacturing, by enabling faster and more accurate decision-making processes.
+Ultimately, AutoML solutions have the potential to transform how organizations leverage data, fostering innovation and improving outcomes on a global scale.

 Data preprocessing